 - Prepare an ESSIE EDGE Program Plan of Study (PPS) following admission to the program and before registering for courses in the first semester.

-- Fill out the Plan completely, all 30 credits, using the course information supplied in Section 4 above and assuming that courses taught currently will continue to be available in subsequent years.
+- Fill out the Plan completely, all 30 credits, using the course information found on the UFEDGE website under the Courses heading and assuming that courses taught in previous terms and currently will continue to be available in subsequent years.

 - Send your signed Plan to email@example.com for approval.